A Biologically Plausible Dense Associative Memory with Exponential Capacity: The Time Constant of Hidden and Visible Neurons

 \section{The Time Constant of Hidden and Visible Neurons}

-Figure~\ref{fig:different_time_const_ratio} shows the impact of the time constant ratio between visible and hidden neurons on recall performance.
+Figure~\ref{fig:different_time_const_ratio} shows the impact of $\tau_v/\tau_h$, the ratio of the time constant between visible and hidden neurons on recall performance.
 As discussed in Section 3.2 on the basin of attraction, the visible neurons must be sufficiently slower than the hidden neurons because, during the cue, only the visible neurons receive input while the hidden neurons are initialized to zero.
 The visible neurons therefore need to evolve slowly enough to allow the hidden neurons to reach their correct steady state before the visible pattern changes significantly.
+Somewhat surprisingly, a factor of only 4 is enough to ensure perfect recall.